CQC We and I Statements

 MANCHESTER SPECIFIC INFORMATION

-The local authority has a duty to make sure that IMCAs are available to represent people who lack capacity to make specific decisions, so staff will need to know when an IMCA must be involved (see Mental Capacity).
+The local authority has a duty to make sure that IMCAs are available to represent people who lack capacity to make specific decisions, so staff will need to know when an IMCA must be involved (see Mental Capacity chapter).

 IMCAs are independent and generally work for advocacy providers who are not part of a local authority or the NHS.